mcinglis/c-style/readme.md

 This reminds the reader of the type they're working with.
 It also suggests where to extract a function to minimize variable scope.
 Declaring variables when they're needed almost always leads to initialization (`int x = 1;`), rather than declaration (`int x;`).
 Initializing a variable usually means you can `const` it, too.

-Thus, I consider all declarations shifty.
+To me, all declarations are shifty.

 #### If you have to declare a variable, zero it

-Ben Klemens, from *21st Century C*:
+Again: Ben Klemens, from *21st Century C*:

 > If you declare a variable inside a function, then C won't zero it out automatically (which is perhaps odd for things called automatic variables).
 I'm guessing that the rationale here is a speed savings: when setting up the frame for a function, zeroing out bits is extra time spent, which could potentially add up if you call the function a million times and it's 1985.
 But here in the present, leaving a variable undefined is asking for trouble.